hlw12/MSI/README.md

 ## License

 This project is released for academic and research purposes.
-Please add an appropriate open-source license, such as MIT, Apache-2.0, or GPL-3.0, before public release.

 ## Contact